 Her recent exhibitions included: Ersatz, a solo show at the Ethnographic Museum, Kraków, Poland (2014), A Tourist in Other People’s Reality (other collaborating artists were Cecilia Bonilla and Joanna Rajkowska, Vestry House Museum London (2013), and Wolf Man, a solo show at Freud Museum, London (2012).

-Harasymowicz is currently a PhD researcher at Central Saint Martins College of Art and Design, University of the Arts London (Fine Art, practice-based).
-She studied at the Royal College of Art, London (MA Visual Communication Art and Design, 2006) and is also an MA graduate of the Jagiellonian University, Kraków, Poland.
+Currently a doctoral candidate at Central Saint Martins College of Art and Design, University of the Arts London, she studied at Royal College of Art, London (MA Visual Communication Art and Design, 2006) and is also an MA graduate of the Jagiellonian University, Kraków, Poland.

-Harasymowicz is the author of Wolf Man, (Self Made Hero, 2012), a publication that fused a graphic novel and artist book formats, in an adaptation of Sigmund Freud’s case study of Sergei Pankejeff.
+Harasymowicz is the author of Wolf Man, (Self Made Hero, 2012), graphic novel/artist book adaptation of Sigmund Freud’s case study of Sergei Pankejeff.
 Twice first prize winner in the V&A Illustration Awards, in 2010 she was a member of the V&A Awards jury.

 - Ersatz, solo show, The Ethnographic Museum, Kraków, Poland.
 2014